KibetRonoh12/wafri/README.md

 # wafri graphics
-Signaturefx is a website for a graphics and design startup based in Nairobi, Kenya that I did to flex my skills in front-end web development
+Wafri Graphics is a website for a graphics and design startup based in Nairobi, Kenya that I did to flex my skills in front-end web development

 ## Built With